Skip to content

 Medications and treatments:

-Extremely abundant flow:
+Extremely heavy flow:

 Very light or absent flow: